 “Error probability” indicates the degree to which the rule can be relied upon as a basis for predictions.
 Assuming that the data under analysis is a representative sample of an infinite population, the error probability quantifies the chances that the rule does not hold in the entire population and exists accidentally in the file under analysis.

 Numeric fields, such as Amount Purchased and % Growth, are automatically segmented into intervals, and these intervals are the values in the if-then rules.
 For example, in the if-then rule above, the second condition refers to the case where the value in the Amount Purchased field is the interval between 200 and 300.
 WizWhy employs a unique algorithm for the optimal segmentation of numeric (continuous) fields.

-Revealing all the if-then rules is known as the “association rules” method.
+The “association rules” method reveals all the if-then rules.
 One of the main challenges of such a method is to validate each possible relationship, in a reasonable time-span.
-For instance, data might contain:
+For instance, the data might contain:

 - 10,000 records

 - An average of 10 possible values for each field

 Using conventional means to check every possible relation in such data would require thousands of years.
 WizWhy employs a sophisticated algorithm that reveals all the rules astonishingly quickly.

 When the Dependent Variable is numeric and continuous, WizWhy also looks for formula rules.
 The formula rules can relate either to all the records (for example, Field A = Field B + Field C) or to a group of records sharing a certain if-clause.
 An example of an if-then formula rule is the following: